Do you feel overwhelmed about how to edit your own writing and make the novel you labored over strong enough for publication?

 That’s why I created this course.
 I knew there had to be a better way to help writers, and once I discovered the world of online courses, I found the answer.

-My 20+ years working as a newspaper reporter, publicist, and medical writer taught me how to break down complex information into an engaging, easy-to-digest format.
-Plus, I’m married to a high school teacher.
+My 20+ years working as a newspaper reporter, publicist, and health writer taught me how to break down complex information into an engaging, easy-to-digest format.
+I’m hired to write medical articles about surgeries and cutting-edge new treatments as the editors often tell me, “This is really involved, but you always make it so easy to understand.”
+Plus, I’m married to a high school teacher who has given me lots of insight on teaching strategies.
 I’ve deliberately made the lessons short and simple to follow.

 You’re not going to tackle everything all at once.
 You’re going to follow a step-by-step implementation plan, rack up small wins, and gradually get all the tools you need to skyrocket your manuscript to a higher level.
-As long as you promise to follow the lessons in their proper order, complete the worksheets and exercises, and resist skipping ahead, I promise to keep you on track.
+As long as you promise to follow the lessons in their proper order and complete the worksheets and exercises, I promise to keep you on track.
 You’ll want to keep going as you’ll see the progress you’re making.

 Editing becomes much less intimidating when you know exactly what you need to be doing to get results without any wasted effort.
-Maybe you’ll even grow to love editing like I do, and this course will set you down the road to becoming a pro editor!
+Maybe you’ll even grow to love editing like I do, and this course will set you down the road to becoming an editor!